Serving Customers Through Social Media

 Obviously, personality is easier to display when your brand is more light and fun (hello funny memes and #TBT participation).
 But, even the more serious lines of business can relay passion, thoughtfulness, and positivity in an authentic manner.
 Find what works for you and exude it.
 And something that unifies all types of business is the need to show appreciation.
 Tell your customers “Thank You”.
 Say it often.
 Do it one-on-one.
 Outside of your website, where else are you going to find an audience that’ll be more engaged with your brand?
 The quality of your product or service, combined with true gratitude, is how you turn a customer into an advocate.
 Having brand advocates is what makes your business obtain long-term sustainability.
 Therefore your advocates value is insurmountable!

 Providing excellent customer service on your social media is an obligation.
 Fewer are the days of people picking up the phone to talk to you.
 These conversations are happening on your social media, now.
 And the reward of putting in this hard work can have 10 times the return.
 Good experiences people have with your brand can result in public acknowledgement for the world to see- a positive tweet testimonial has the potential to reach thousands!
 So, engage with your customers and see the incredible impact it has on your business.

 Need help reviving your social media accounts?
 Not sure if you’re active in a space where you customers are?
-We at Decantery are happy to help questions like these and more!
+Here at Decantery, we are happy to help questions like these and more!
 Contact us today to discuss your social media strategy and tactics.